IHE/ITI.SeR/SeR.md

 This section describes the primary use-cases for the SeR Profile.
 In this use case, the storing facility relies on a trusted actor able to evaluate access rights.

-The Authorization Decisions Manager is grouped with the XDS Document Registry.
-It acts as a Policy Decision Point (PDP) and implements functions of Policy Information Point (PIP) and Policy Administration Point (PAP).
+The Authorization Decisions Manager acts as a Policy Decision Point (PDP) and implements functions of Policy Information Point (PIP) and Policy Administration Point (PAP).
 The Authorization Decisions Manager in this use-case act as a PIP because it manages the whole set of information needed to perform an access decision: